JetBrains/kotlin-web-site/pages/docs/reference/visibility-modifiers.md

 * If you mark it `internal`, it is visible everywhere in the same [module](#modules);
 * `protected` is not available for top-level declarations.

+Note: to use a visible top-level declaration from another file, you should still [import](packages.html#imports) it.

 Examples:

 ``` kotlin